 The account will continue until maturity and any interest due on maturity will be subject to UK standard rate tax.
-If the account matures before we receive closure instructions the balance plus interest will be transferred to an account in the deceased’s sole name.
-If required these accounts can remain open until they mature.
-The personal representative must advise us when closing the remaining accounts that the fixed rate account must remain open until maturity.
+If the account matures before we receive closure instructions, we’ll transfer the balance plus interest to an account in the deceased’s sole name.
+If the personal representative makes a written request, we can close all other accounts but leave the Fixed Rate Savings Account until it reaches its maturity date.

 If the deceased customer held an account solely in their name for the benefit of a third party eg a child or organisation this won’t form part of the deceased’s estate.
-However, it’s the responsibility of the personal representative to deal with the closure of the account and pass the funds to the beneficiary or body.
+However, it’s the responsibility of the personal representative to deal with the closure of the account and pass the funds to the beneficiary.

 Any unsecured loan account held by the deceased will be suspended but the balance will remain outstanding and due to the bank from the estate.
 No further regular repayments will be taken.
-If loan protection insurance is held, the personal representative of the estate will need to make contact with the relevant insurer as soon as possible to discuss whether an insurance claim can be made to repay the outstanding balance.
+If loan protection is held with us, HSBC Life will contact you separately about this product.
+If loan protection insurance is held outside HSBC, the personal representative of the estate will need to make contact with the relevant insurer as soon as possible to discuss whether an insurance claim can be made to repay the outstanding balance.

 All HSBC credit cards will be cancelled as soon as we’re notified of the death.
 If a secondary card was held by a third party, this card will also be cancelled as the agreement ceases upon death of the primary cardholder.